kgodey/listery/README.md

 Tests: [![CircleCI](https://circleci.com/gh/kgodey/listery/tree/master.svg?style=svg)](https://circleci.com/gh/kgodey/listery/tree/master)

-## Demo
+## Installation

-A Listery demo is available at https://dry-scrubland-6661.herokuapp.com/.
-There are two user accounts available:
+You can [clone this repository](https://help.github.com/articles/cloning-a-repository/) to install a local copy of Listery.

-Username: `demo1`, password: `demo1`
+You can either run Listery using the example project provided (for local development) or install Listery as an app in an existing Django project.
+In either case, follow these steps first:

-Username: `demo2`, password: `demo2`
+1. Make sure you have Python installed locally.
+Listery is currently tested against Python 2.7.

-## Local Development
+1. Make sure you have [npm installed locally](https://www.npmjs.com/get-npm).

-You should be able to run Listery locally using the example Django project provided.
+1. Install the Python requirements using `pip install -r requirements.txt`

-1. Make sure you have Python & npm installed locally.
-Listery is tested against Python 2.7 (for now).
+1. Install the JavaScript requirements using `npm install`

-2. Install the Python requirements using `pip install -r requirements.txt`
+### Using the example project

-3. Install the JavaScript requirements using `npm install`
+1. Run `python manage.py runserver` to serve the backend at `localhost:8000`.
-4. Run `python manage.py runserver` to serve the backend at `localhost:8000`.
+1. Run `npm run watch` to build the JavaScript files and rebuild them whenever there is an update to the JS code.
+You can also use `npm run start` (development mode) or `npm run build` (production mode) to build the JavaScript without any automatic rebuilding on save.

-5. Run `npm run watch` to build the JavaScript files and rebuild them whenever there is an update to the JS code.
-Use `npm run start` (development mode) or `npm run build` (production mode) to build the JavaScript without any automatic rebuilding on save.
+Do NOT use the example project provided in production,.
+There are a lot of reasons why that's a terrble idea including the `SECRET_KEY` setting being public and insecure and the database being SQLite.

-## Setting Up Listery as a Django App
+### Setting up Listery in an existing project.

 This guide assumes you have an existing Django project already set up.
-Do NOT use the example project provided in production since the `SECRET_KEY` setting is public and it is insecure.
+The `listery` folder in this repository contains the app, a PyPI package will be released eventually to make it easier to install.

 * Add the following to your `INSTALLED_APPS` in your project `settings.py` file: